canonical/launchpad-manual/user/how-to/work-with-code-hosted-on-launchpad/find-and-download-code-hosted on Launchpad.rst

 Next steps
 ----------

-Now that you've created your own branch of code from Launchpad you can `upload it back to Launchpad <Code/UploadingABranch>`__ to appear alongside all the other code associated with that project.
+Now that you've created your own branch of code from Launchpad you can :ref:`upload it back to Launchpad <upload-your-bazaar-branch-to-launchpad>` to appear alongside all the other code associated with that project.